patronage/bubs-next/docs/getting-started.md

 ## Repo setup

-We reccomend using bubs-next as a project template.
-This will create a new repo based on the current code -- however this is a one time linknage.
+We recommend using bubs-next as a project template.
+This will create a new repo based on the current code -- however this is a one time linkage.
 There is no way to pull future updates, but that is how we intend for the project to be used.

 A few customization steps we reccomend for any site: